jasongrimes/fretboardfoundation/_chapters/030-scales/010-scale-intro.md

 ## Semitones and tetrachords

-Every scale can be distinguished by the location of its semitones, a unique fingerprint of sorts.
+Every scale can be distinguished by the location of its semitones, which provide a unique fingerprint.

-7-note scales can be split
-into two 4-note sequences called "tetrachords" (appending the repeating 1&#302; at the octave).
+7-note scales can also be split into two 4-note sequences called "tetrachords" (appending the repeating 1&#x302; at the octave).
 As more scales are learned,
 it can become easier to think of them in terms of their tetrachords.